zincobite/zincobite/README.md

 **<p align="center"> !!! x C+H FREELY .
 CUDCOMF .
 INT .
 W21 -> (off-tab sometimes)**
-<br> <Sub>> Also SEMI - NV but its cause im a bad responder or prefer to listen ookaye . . sorry if i take a while to respond or don't respond at all !!
+<br> <Sub>> Also SEMI - NV but its cause im a bad responder or prefer to listen ookaye . . sorry if i take a while to respond or don't respond at all !! im a shy person o_o
 <br>Im a multishipper idm any ships (except for gross/illegal ships), added this because idm ship c+h or whatev its calld</Sub>
 <br>
  ___ <br>